mhanberg/temple/README.md

 Temple provides an API for creating custom components that act as custom HTML elements.

-These components can be given `props` that are available inside the component definition as module attributes.
-The contents of a components `do` block are available as a special `@children` attribute.
+These components can be given `assigns` that are available inside the component definition as module attributes.
+The contents of a components `do` block are available as a special `@children` assign.

 See the [documentation](https://hexdocs.pm/temple/Temple.html#defcomponent/2) for more details.